usfca-pllab/uncrustable/doc/user-guide.md

 ```
 Enumerator - visits all possible states, evaluating all possible outcomes for each
 and populating the DFA struct, keeping track of the states, their names, all possible
 transitions between the states, and the accepting states for the DFA.
+It then prints the DFA in the pretty-print script format.
 ```
 --dfa
 ```